Nomad27/RestAssuredAPITesting/README.md

 # Project Configuration Steps

                1.Clone this repository CLONE

                2.Import project in Eclipse as a Maven Project

                3.Run clean install target of Maven project

                4.Right click on 'testng.xml'

                5.Run as TestNG suite

                6.Location of report (Refresh the project to find report folder "allure-results").Reports will be in Json format here.

-    7. Please open the windows command prompt and run the C:\Users\*\>allure serve *\RestAssuredAPITesting\allure-results (It will generate the report and you will see the test reports in        browser.
+               7. Please open the windows command prompt and run the C:\Users\*\>allure serve *\RestAssuredAPITesting\allure-results (It will generate the report and you will see the test                  reports in the browser).

  Referneces: https://docs.qameta.io/allure/